 Therefore, please make sure that you're at peace with knowing that and that your partner doesn't pressure you to change your mind.
 Yet with that PSA out of the way, something that can make you wetter and sweeter, that is au naturale too?
 At the very least, it's the kind of thing that you can say that you tried and either you and yours liked it or—you didn't.

 One more thing.
 If you're wondering if Femallay is the only company that makes (flavored) vaginal moisturizing melts, I highly doubt it.
-However, the research that I did on that one—research that included hot takes from medical professionals—is the only brand that I'm comfortable referring on this platform.
+However, the research that I did on that one—research that included hot takes from medical professionals—is the only brand that I'm comfortable referring to on this platform.
 But if you happen upon some others, please drop the names in the comments.

 Featured image by Shutterstock